RobotComponents/RobotComponents-Documentation/docs/Definitions/Robot Tool from Planes.md

 **Tool Plane (TP):** Defines the effector plane for the robot tool based on a plane.

+## **Variable Input Parameters**

+Through the right-click menu of the component the following variable input parameters can be added:

+**Mass (M):** Defines the weight of the tool load in kg.
+The default value is set to 0.001 kg.

+**Center of Gravity (CG):** Defines the position and orientation of the center of gravity of the tool load based on a plane.
+The default position is set to (0, 0, 0.001), and the default quaternion orientation is set to (1, 0, 0, 0).

+**Moment of Intertia (MI):** Defines the moment of inertia of the tool load in kgm2.
+The default value is set to (0, 0, 0).

 ## **Output Parameters**

 [**Robot Tool**]({{ site.baseurl }}{% link docs/Parameters/Definitions/Robot Tool.md %}) **(RT):** Contains the robot tool information.